SlodBuster/PokemonGame/README.md

-For my assignment only.
+For my assignment only.\n
-This is first time for me to upload file on Git.
-This PokemonGame is not completed, I will update soon.
+This is first time for me to upload file on Git.\n This PokemonGame is not completed, I will update soon.\n Std_ID:6110110275
-Std_ID:6110110275